zzxwill/oss/intl.en-US/SDK Reference/. NET/Exception handling.md

 ## ClientException {#section_syf_ct2_lfb .section}

 The ClientException exception occurs when the client attempts to send requests and when the data is transmitted to OSS.
 For example, when a request is sent, ClientException may occur due to unavailable network connections.
-ClientException may occur during file uploads due to IO exceptions.
+ClientException may occur during file uploads due to I/O exceptions.

 ## OSSException { .section}